Vets-Who-Code/windows-dev-guide/README.md

 ### Windows Apps

+Search for available apps on the [Community Package Repository](https://community.chocolatey.org/packages).

 Here are a few of my favorite (free) apps for productivity and development on Windows:

 - [Wox](http://www.wox.one/) - A full-featured launcher